-Bo Zhu • almost 9 years ago
+Bo Zhu • about 9 years ago

 Mention two suggestions/questions for MintChip after submitting our app

 We were working hard to catch up the deadline and the questions are not very critical, so we have time to discuss them now after submitting our app EasyChip.

 We think MintChip is a great product and has a bright future.

 With the cryptographic assurance provided by MintChip, we can make the online payments to be a very simple and satisfying process, e.g. you don’t need to do registrations first or enter any passwords (you can check our video http://goo.gl/V82F6 and the demo site http://goo.gl/0PWnO).

 I think such things can’t be done without MintChip.
 (Distributed BitCoin can’t work instantly like this because it needs a fairly long chain to prevent double spending.)

 However, there are still some things that I think should be improved in future designs of MintChip.